 - Reviews succession planning for the Board and senior executives, taking account of experience, knowledge, skills and diversity.

-- Reviews the Group policy on conflicts of interest and register and ensure there are no material conflicts of interest.
+- Reviews the Group policy on conflicts of interest and ensures there are no material conflicts of interest.

 - Reviews, as part of the annual evaluation exercise, the time commitment of non-Executive Directors to the role and externally.